TransLink is Metro Vancouver’s main public transit system that includes buses, the SkyTrain, SeaBus and West Coast Express.

 The Lower Mainland is connected by a series of transportation hubs with connections between them.
 Arguably the most important terminal, at least for all services other than public bus transportation, is Waterfront Station which is in the heart of downtown Vancouver and connected to all parts of the region by SkyTrain, SeaBus and the West Coast Express.

-For all public transit other than the West Coast Express, the TransLink system is broken up by zones.
+For all public transit other than the West Coast Express, the TransLink system is divided into zones.
 Depending on how many zones you travel through, the amount you’ll pay varies.
 (For travel rates on the West Coast Express see the TransLink.ca website.)

 The Compass Card